We looks at the original hot hatchbacks of the 80’s

 For extreme power-to-weight ratio there was nothing quite like the Renault 5 GT Turbo.
 The tiny 1397cc engine was as old as the hills.
 But together with a Garrett T2 turbo and air to air intercooler to maintain efficiency, it was the original pocket rocket of the era.

-With flared arches and aggressive looking skirts and spoilers the Vauxhall Astra GTE meant business.
-With a 1.8 litre 115bhp engine under the bonnet it delivered as well, over shadowing many of its rivals.
+With flared arches and aggressive-looking skirts and spoilers, the Vauxhall Astra GTE meant business.
+With a 1.8 litre 115bhp engine under the bonnet it delivered too, overshadowing many of its rivals.

-Regarded by many as the best ever hot hatchback.
-The Peugeot 205 GTI set new standards in chassis dynamics.
-Overall balance is very much based on throttle control.
-To avoid under-steer lift off demands expertise by the driver.
-Less experienced driver will find this car a real handful.
+Regarded by many as the best ever hot hatchback, the Peugeot 205 GTI set new standards in chassis dynamics.
+Overall balance is very much based on throttle control; to avoid under-steer lift-off demands expertise from the driver.
+A less experienced driver will find this car a real handful.

 The 1.9 GTI version had a reputation in its day, with improved straight line speed being part of its appeal.
 The Peugeot 205 GTI ran for 10 years in production giving it a firm following in the UK.
-Now it’s a sort after model from the past.
+Now it’s a sought after model from the past.
 Values are on the increase as these little French icons get more and more precious.

-The 1980’s was without doubt the hay day of the hot hatch-back.
-Every manufacturer wanted the quickest and best car that could be produced.
-This soon gave way to a battle for those who were brave enough.
+The 1980’s was without doubt the heyday of the hot hatchback; every manufacturer wanted the quickest and best car that could be produced, and this soon led to a battle for those who were brave enough to compete.

-We are now left with some fine examples of what was once produced with the engineering excellence of the time.
-And with the era now gone these hatch backs are getting rare.
-Now’s the time to relive your youth with the classic hot hatch-back.
+We are now left with some fine examples of what was produced with the engineering excellence of the time, and with the era now gone these hatchbacks are becoming more rare.

 Insure Your Classic Car With Heritage

 Get a quote from us for your classic vehicles.
 Send us a message below or phone us on 0121 248 9229.